SBEVSL/sbevsl_migrated/readme.txt

 Charlie Westin, Brett Hanson & Paul Craig
 GPL, No Warranty

-4.1 Release Candidate 1 by
+4.1 Release Candidate 2 by
 Mario Rosa
-5 August 2010
+7 December 2010

 Special Thanks to the following for their contributions to ProMOL:
 Laura Grell, Chris Parkin, T.J.
 Esposito, C. Wischmeyer